cawilsonvitro/inst_code/readme.md

 to do:

-tcp server cannot handel reconnecting need to fix
+add sql installs to setup

 add hard typing